maxstocklin/philosophers/README.md

 The program:

-Is written in C and uses mutexes and threads to ensure there are no data races.
+- Is written in C and uses mutexes and threads to ensure there are no data races.
-Takes command-line arguments to customize the simulation (number of philosophers, time parameters, etc.).
+- Takes command-line arguments to customize the simulation (number of philosophers, time parameters, etc.).
-Allows the user to define the number of times each philosopher must eat before ending the simulation.
+- Allows the user to define the number of times each philosopher must eat before ending the simulation.
-Installation and Usage

 ## Installation